jwallwork23/MResProject/README.md

 propagation of an idealised tsunami across an ocean domain with a step discontinuity (corresponding to a shelf break).

-The second script test file contains an extension of the code from the 1D to the 2D case.
-In this script anisotropic mesh adaptivity is included as an option, but is not yet up and running.
+The second script test file applies anisotropic mesh adaptivity to the case of a simple 2D advection problem, with an inital Gaussian profile.

-The 2D shallow water script called ``tank_master.py`` enables the user to experiment with the inclusion of non-trivial bathymetry and a 'wave generator' in a 2D shallow water problem.
-The domain considered is a 4m x 1m tank with water depth 10cm.
-As well as developing a standalone code to solve this problem, the script makes use of the coastal and esturarine solver Thetis.
-This enables the user to generate an accurate approximation to the true fluid dynamics in the tank, to which the standalone solution can be compared.

-The test script ``tank_adaptive`` begins to apply anisotropic mesh optimisation to the flat bathymetry wave tank problem, with no wave generator.
-This will later be incorporated into the master script.
+The 2D shallow water test script called ``Gaussain_test`` applies mesh adaptivity in the case of a pair of coupled (vector and scalar, resp.)
+PDEs, for P1-P1 elements (Taylor-Hood will be implemented soon).

-Finally, the 2D shallow water script of ``tohoku_master.py`` builds upon the standalone forward code developed in ``tank_master``, along with ``2D_tsunami_test``, and has the application of the 2011 Tohoku tsunami, which struck the Japanese coast at Fukushima and caused much destruction.
+Finally, the 2D shallow water scripts of ``Tohoku_master`` and ``Tohoku_adaptive`` build upon the test script codes and apply the methodology to the 2011 Tohoku tsunami, which struck the Japanese coast at Fukushima and caused much destruction.

+For feedback, comments and questions, please email j.wallwork16@imperial.ac.uk.